kjar0/516X-Final/README.md

 Finally, I added the top keywords for the common jobs and course competencies to a DataFrame for easy comparison.

 ****** put in workflow figure hereeee hahahahahahahahlove! *********

+## Discussion

+A lower cosine_similarity result indicates a closer match between two references.
+Based on this analysis, the typical ABE student is most prepared for a ___ role and least prepared for ___

+However, when looking at the top 10 keywords for each job description match very closely to course competencies for the ABE department.
+Because of this and the plethora of irrelevant information included in the job descriptions, I would conclude that by meeting the student outcomes, ABE graduates are adequaately prepared with skills for the workforce.

+Additionally, I would like to see a written discussion of the following:

+* Incorporation of at least three topics relevant to this class  - what from the class did you use in this project and why might it be useful for research projects like this?
+What are the advantages and disadvantages?
+Were there any assumptions or transformations needed?
+Some topics discussed:  data wrangling; exploratory data analysis / summarizing data; identification of patterns and relationships; making predictions and decisions; text scraping; automation; scaling; randomization and bootstrapping; statistical analysis; ability to read and incorporate packages; supervised and unsupervised learning; cloud computing; using standard inputs; version control; how to manipulate multiple files with standard workflows; reproducible workflows, etc.

+### Relevant Class Topics

+- Ability to read in and incorporate packages
+- Text scraping
+- Data wrangling
+- Exploratory data analysis

+To complete this project, I needed to complete a lot of independent investigation into text analysis.
+I definitely went down a few rabbit holes... there's so many cool models to use that are definitely way above my level of understanding, so I'm sure that this analysis could be improved significantly.
+However, I did have to install a few packages and utilize them in this code (ex.
+NLTK).
+Text scraping was also a big component of this project.
+I got to experience the fun of combing through messy html looking for one small snippet!
+Also, I really enjoyed troubleshooting the CAPTCHA issues and figuring out how to go around text scraping filters.
+To no surprise, a significant amount of time on this project was spent messing around with data so I could actually use it!
+I realized how much I rely on DataFrames because I'm more familiar with the formatting and different actions you can take, but for future practice I'm going to work on manipulating different data types, particularly arrays and dictionaries.

+### FAIR principles

+Findable: This code and relevant data is published on github

+Accessible: This code and relevant data is published on github

+Interoperable: This code is decently interoperable.
+I have the key steps broken up into functions so a particular function could be extracted and used in another workflow.
+While the processing of the raw data is tailored to the file, any information to be used simply needs to be put into a list.
+Further, the text scraping function can be utilized for any job search.

+Reusable: The keywords identified from this analysis could be referenced with course objectives specific to each major's option to determine which specific options need strength.
+The figures produced from the heat mat aren't necessarily reproducable with the current state of the code because Indeed.com is constantly updating with new jobs.
+This could be changed with further editing by having a fixed set of job postings utilized.
+However, choice this keeps the results up to date with the job market.
+Also, the analysis just requires a list of strings.
+This section of the code could be used to compare any pieces of text!

 ## Task Suggestions
 1. Update the text scraping function `indeed_posts` to take an additional input of keywords to narrow the search.
 This is currently set as the kword variable within the function, but make the necessary changes to allow the user to decide how to filter the search besides job title.
 Snippet of function relating to search url building shown below.